+Development

+Developer

+Location

-Development Developer Location I (full name) Of (1 Name and address of firm) 1 a Geo-Professional as defined in Section 1.3 Abbreviations and Definitions and was retained Developer as the geo-professional on the above development 2 that/tl extent of my preliminary investigations are described in my Report(s) number dated and the conclusions and recommendations of hose document(s) have been re-evaluated in the preparation of this report.
-The extent of spections during construction, and the results of all tests and/or re-evaluations carried out described in my geotechnical completion report dated 3 In my professional opinion, not to be construed as a guarantee, I consider that (delete as priate): a.
-The earth fills shown on the attached Plan Nohave been placed in compliance with the requirements of the Far North District Council and my specification.
-(However, lots did not pass final fill specification testing and as a result, specific site investigations and foundation designs will be required here at the time of building consent application) b.
-The completed works take into account land slope and foundation stability considerations, subject to the appended foundation recommendations and earthworks restrictions, (which should be read in conjunction with the appended final site contour plan) C. Subject to 3(a) and 3(b) above, the original ground not affected by filling satisfies the description of 'good ground' as described in NZS 3604:2011 and NZS 4229:2013 (If n o, a spec cific foundation investigation/design will be required at the time of Building Consent) d.
-Subject to 3(a) and 3(b) above, the filled ground satisfies the description of 'good ground' as described in NZS 3604:2011 and NZS 4229:2013 (If n o, a spec cific foundation investigation/design will be required at the time of Building Consent) e.
-The original ground not affected by filling and the filled ground are not subject to erosion, subsidence, or slippage in accordance with the provisions of section 106 of the Resource Management Act 1991 provided that: i۷.
+I (full name)

+Of (Name and address of firm)

+- 1 I am a Geo-Professional as defined in Section 1.3 Abbreviations and Definitions and was retained by the Developer as the geo-professional on the above development - 2 The extent of my preliminary investigations are described in my Report(s) number \\\\\\ dated \\\\\\ and the conclusions and recommendations of that/those document(s) have been re-evaluated in the preparation of this report.
+The extent of my inspections during construction, and the results of all tests and/or re-evaluations carried out are as described in my geotechnical completion report dated \\\\\\. - 3 In my professional opinion, not to be construed as a guarantee, I consider that (delete as appropriate): - a.
+The earth fills shown on the attached Plan No \\\\\\have been placed in compliance with the requirements of the FNDC and my specification.
+(However, lots \\\\\\ did not pass final fill specification testing and as a result, specific site investigations and foundation designs will be required here at the time of building consent application) - b.
+The completed works take into account land slope and foundation stability considerations, subject to the appended foundation recommendations and earthworks restrictions, (which should be read in conjunction with the appended final site contour plan) - c.
+Subject to 3(a) and 3(b) above, the original ground not affected by filling satisfies the description of 'good ground' as described in NZS 3604:2011 and NZS 4229:2013 Pres Provide No

+(If no, a specific foundation investigation/design will be required at the time of Building Consent)

+(If no, a specific foundation investigation/design will be required at the time of Building Consent)

+- e.
+The original ground not affected by filling and the filled ground are not subject to erosion, subsidence, or slippage in accordance with the provisions of section 106 of the Resource Management Act 1991 provided that: